The double Petunia, from a small beginning, has developed into a fabulous flower that puts on a spectacular show all

 Care For Double Petunia Plants

-- You don’t need to water double petunias as these plants are heat tolerant.
+- You don’t need to water double petunia plants as these are heat tolerant.
 Once a week of watering will satiate their thirst unless your area usually experiences a prolonged drought season.
-On the other hand, those in hanging baskets and containers require frequent watering.
+On the other hand, hanging baskets and containers require frequent watering.

 - Plant petunias in well-drained soil.
 Too much water will give you lots of stems and lesser flowers.

 - Double flowered types need biweekly fertilizer doses.
 A time-release fertilizer makes a great solution to ensure perfect growth.

 - Petunias love direct sunlight but can also do well in partial shade.

-- As the seeds need to germinate, do not cover and just sprinkle them on top of the soil.
+- As the seeds need to germinate, do not cover; just sprinkle them on top of the soil.
 Warmer weather helps them germinate faster.

 - Petunias can adapt to a wide array of soil pH.
 However, they don’t like cold climates, and they don’t want to stay dry for longer periods.

 - Keep petunia warm indoors during winter.
-Although they like a cool weather, they cannot tolerate frost.
+Although they like cool weather, they cannot tolerate frost.

 by C Weddle